-Social security protection is provided for maternity, sickness, employment injury, old age and retrenchment in accordance with internationally accepted principles.
-A medical scheme in addition cover payments for treatment of medical conditions of th employees.
+Social Security Fund (SSF) aims to provide social security protection for maternity, sickness, employment injury, old age and retrenchment in accordance with internationally accepted principles.
+A medical scheme in addition cover payments for the treatment of medical conditions of the employees.
 The schemes will initially cover the formal sector and will be extended to the other sectors gradually.
-The vision of the government is to provide comprehensive social security coverage to the population and create a safe and secure work envirnoment.
+The vision of the government is to provide comprehensive social security coverage to the population and create a safe and secure work environment.

 Here is a comprehensive list of the frequently asked questions (FAQs) about Social Security Fund.